katieoconn/pregnancy-ibd/pages/active_disease.md

 **Congenital malformations** (conditions or defects that affect the baby from birth and usually throughout their life)
 * There is not enough information available to determine whether or not  the risk of congenital malformations is higher or lower in women who have IBD

+## **Will Pregnancy Effect my IBD?**
+Women who have active disease at the time of conception have a 2/3 chance of staying active or flaring worse, and a 1/3 chance of going into remission.

+Women who are in remission at the time of conception have a 2/3 chance of staying in remission during pregnancy and a 1/3 chance of flaring.

+Women with ulcerative colitis may have a higher risk of flaring during pregnancy than women with Crohn’s disease.
+In general, it is recommended to try to be in remission at the time of conception for better chances of staying well in pregnancy.

 ## **Is my IBD Active or Not?**

 There are several tests that can be done to determine if your disease is active (flaring) or inactive (in remission) before you get pregnant.